PMacDaSci/r-intro/index.md

 ## Topics Covered

 ### Week 1
-- R environment
-- Informal introduction to R basics
+- Introduction to R basics and environment
 - Understanding data types

 ### Week 2
-- Basic built-in functions for data manipulation
 - Reading and writing data tables
 - Basic R graphics

 ### Week 3
 - dplyr package for data manipulation
 - ggplot2 package for plotting
-- Customized plotting functions

 ### Week 4
-- Data analysis and R automation with examples
-- Functions as procedures
-- Functions with arguments
+- Automating the generation of multiple plots
+- Applying conditions to the data to be plotted

 ## Course Materials